jjvanzon/JJs-Reference-Architecture/apis.md

 ### Flush

-`Flushing` in `NHibernate` would mean that all the pending SQL statements are executed onto the database, without committing the transaction yet.
+`Flushing` in `NHibernate` would mean that all the pending `SQL` statements are executed onto the database, without committing the transaction yet.

-A `Flush` can help get an auto-generated ID from the database.
-Also when `NHibernate` is confused about the order in which to execute things, a `Flush` may help enforce the execution order.
+A `Flush` can help get an auto-generated `ID` from the database.
+Also when `NHibernate` is confused about the order in which to execute things, a `Flush` may help it execute things in the right order sometimes.

-Trouble with `Flush` is that, it might be executed when things are not done yet, and incomplete data might go to the database, upon which database constraints go off, which could result in an error: an exception would go off and the transaction might be rolled back.
+The trouble with `Flush` is that, it might be executed when things are not done yet, and incomplete data might go to the database, upon which database may give an error.
 So it is a thing to use sparsely only with a good reason, because you can expect some side-effects.

 `Flushes` might also go off automatically.
 Sometimes `NHibernate` wants to get a data-store generated ID.
 This can happen calling `Save` an entity.
 Unlike the documentation might suggest, `FlushMode.Never` or `FlushMode.Commit` may not prevent thse intermediate flushes.